harsha-commit/expense-tracker-react/README.md

-Sure, here is an example of a possible GitHub README.md for a React Expense Tracker Application:

 # React Expense Tracker

 This is a simple web application built with React that allows users to track their expenses by entering the title, amount, and date of each expense.